United States: Handling Internal Investigations

 Interviewing fact witnesses is nearly always an essential component of any investigation.
 Witness interviews conducted by counsel develop the facts by filling gaps in knowledge that cannot be understood through documents.
 In addition, a properly documented interview memorialises the witness’s recollection, which can be disclosed as necessary, or later be used to impeach or challenge the witness should the witness’s account change.
 The sequencing and timing of witness interviews must be decided strategically after careful consideration.
 In the best case, relevant documents are reviewed prior to interviews; however, urgency may dictate that initial interviews be conducted before documents are fully reviewed or exhibits assembled.
 Privilege, commercial considerations and related issues may be significant when considering interviews of former employees or third-party witnesses.

 In conducting an interview of company employees, counsel must identify themselves and their role as counsel for the company.
-The essential aspects of the so-called Upjohn warning12 or Corporate Miranda include advising the employee witness that:
+The essential aspects of the so-called 2 warning or 2 include advising the employee witness that:

 Failure to properly admonish the witness can lead to the disqualification of counsel if the witness later claims to have believed that the attorney represented the witness or that the company would keep the interview confidential.
-Skilled counsel can generally provide the requisite Upjohn warning while maintaining a productive relationship with the witness.
-DOJ policy requires that a company seeking cooperation credit must disclose all facts relating to wrongdoing by individual employees, and it is not uncommon that facts gleaned during interviews are disclosed to enforcement authorities.13
+Skilled counsel can generally provide the requisite 2 warning while maintaining a productive relationship with the witness.
+DOJ policy requires that a company seeking cooperation credit must disclose all relevant facts relating to misconduct by individual employees who were substantially involved in or responsible for the misconduct, and it is not uncommon that facts gleaned during interviews are disclosed to enforcement authorities.

 Effective use of experts in internal investigations